- While Wisconsin has not opted to expand Medicaid under the ACA, there is no coverage gap in the state.

 - Increased coverage for substance abuse treatment, including full residential treatment as an option for all BadgerCare members.

-- Limiting Wisconsin Medicaid eligibility to 48 months for non-disabled, non-pregnant enrollees age 19 to 49.
-After a person reaches a total of 48 months of coverage, Wisconsin Medicaid eligibility will cease for six months.
-However, any month during which a Wisconsin Medicaid enrollee is working or engaged in work training for at least 80 hours would not count towards the 48-month limit.
-Coverage in Wisconsin for childless, non-disabled adults is limited to those with income under the poverty level ($12,760 for a single adult in 2020), so avoiding the lifetime benefit cap while continuing to receive benefits would involve working enough to satisfy the 80-hour-per-month requirement, while not earning more than $12,760 during the year (the poverty level is adjusted slightly higher each year).
-But implementation of the work requirement has been delayed as a result of COVID-19; the waiver is approved, but not implemented as of September 2020.
+- The work requirement portion of the BadgerCare Reform Demonstration has been eliminated altogether.
+It was designed to limit Wisconsin Medicaid eligibility to 48 months for non-disabled, non-pregnant enrollees age 19 to 49.
+After a person reached a total of 48 months of coverage, Wisconsin Medicaid eligibility would have ceased for six months.
+However, any month during which a Wisconsin Medicaid enrollee was working or engaged in work training for at least 80 hours would not count towards the 48-month limit.
+Coverage in Wisconsin for childless, non-disabled adults is limited to those with income under the poverty level ($12,880 for a single adult in 2021), so avoiding the lifetime benefit cap while continuing to receive benefits would have involved working enough to satisfy the 80-hour-per-month requirement, while not earning more than $12,880 during the year (the poverty level is adjusted slightly higher each year).
+But implementation of the work requirement was delayed as a result of COVID-19, and the work requirement approval was entirely revoked by the Biden administration in April 2021.

 Wisconsin Medicaid history

 Prior to 2014, Wisconsin Medicaid had much more generous eligibility guidelines than programs in most other states.
-It was still limited to children, pregnant women, and parents with dependent children, but it covered them with incomes up to 200 percent of poverty level (300% for children and pregnant women).
+It was still limited to children, pregnant women, and parents with dependent children, but it covered them with incomes up to 200% of poverty level (300% for children and pregnant women).

 Medicaid expansion under the ACA would have extended Medicaid coverage to everyone — including adults without dependent children — with incomes up to 138% of poverty.
 But the Supreme Court ruled in 2012 that states could not be penalized if they didn’t expand their programs, and Wisconsin Governor Scott Walker saw an opportunity to revamp the state’s Medicaid program, providing access to coverage for everyone while relying as much as possible on private coverage.

-ACA subsidies to purchase private plans in the exchange are only available to people with incomes between 100 percent and 400 percent of poverty level.
-So Governor Walker decided to make Wisconsin Medicaid available to everyone with incomes up to 100 percent of poverty level (pregnant women and children are still eligible with household incomes up to 300% of poverty level).
+ACA subsidies to purchase private plans in the exchange are only available to people with incomes of at least 100% of the poverty level.
+So Governor Walker decided to make Wisconsin Medicaid available to everyone with incomes up to 100% of poverty level (pregnant women and children are still eligible with household incomes up to 300% of poverty level).
 This meant that about 83,000 adults without dependent children became newly eligible for Wisconsin Medicaid on April 1, 2014.

-But in trade, Walker’s plan called for switching to private coverage through the exchange for about 72,000 residents with incomes between 100 percent and 200 percent of poverty level.
+But in trade, Walker’s plan called for switching to private coverage through the exchange for about 72,000 residents with incomes between 100% and 200% of poverty level.
 This group was comprised almost entirely of parents with dependent children, and they were eligible for Wisconsin Medicaid under the old rules.
 Although this group is now eligible for significant subsidies in the exchange, there are concerns among consumer advocates that the people who were previously insured through Wisconsin Medicaid might not have been able to afford private coverage in the exchange (including the out-of-pocket costs for claims), even with subsidies.
+(Fortunately, the American Rescue Plan has made robust coverage much more affordable for people in this income range, at least for 2021 and 2022.)

 An expensive choice

 By not accepting federal funding to expand Medicaid under the ACA, Wisconsin has missed out on billions in federal funding since the beginning of 2014.
-If the state had accepted Medicaid expansion to cover adults with income up to 138 percent of the poverty level, the federal government would have paid 100 percent of the cost through the end of 2016, and would be paying 90 percent of the cost in 2020 and beyond.
-But because Wisconsin cuts off Medicaid eligibility at 100 percent of the poverty level, they aren’t eligible for the enhanced federal match provided by the ACA.
-Under the Obama administration, some states proposed expanding Medicaid to 100 percent of the poverty level with full federal funding, but HHS did not agree to that provision, insisting that in order to receive ACA Medicaid expansion funding, states had to expand coverage all the way to 138 percent of the poverty level (133 percent, with a built-in 5 percent income disregard).
+If the state had accepted Medicaid expansion to cover adults with income up to 138% of the poverty level, the federal government would have paid 100% of the cost through the end of 2016, and would be paying 90% of the cost in 2020 and beyond.
+But because Wisconsin cuts off Medicaid eligibility at 100% of the poverty level, they aren’t eligible for the enhanced federal match provided by the ACA.

 Who is eligible for Medicaid in Wisconsin?